eureka-clusters/portal-backend/README.md

 # portal-backend

 The code of this portal is jointly developed by

 Johan van der Heide <johan.van.der.heide@itea4.org>
-Benjamin Hoft <hoft@eurescom.eu>

 ## Documentation